 The governor of Oregon selected the five members of the commission to review all proposed changes to division 340 of the Oregon Administrative Rules.
 The commission adopts, rejects, or adopts with changes, any proposed rule.

 DEQ plans to take this proposal to the commission for final decision at its December 2013 meeting in Portland.
-Proposed amendments would become effective on April 18, 2014.
+Proposed amendments would become effective April 18, 2014.
 EPA must subsequently approve revisions it considers as water quality standards before those revisions become applicable for Clean Water Act programs.

 Accessibility information

-To schedule a review of all websites and documents referenced in this announcement, call Andrea Matzke, Portland, at 503-229-5384 (800-452-4011, ext.
-5384 toll-free in Oregon).
+To schedule a review of all websites and documents referenced in this announcement, call Andrea Matzke, Portland, at 503-229-5384 or 1-800-452-4011, ext.
+5384 toll-free in Oregon.

 Please notify DEQ of any special physical or language accommodations or if you need information in large print, Braille or another format.
 To make these arrangements, contact DEQ Communications and Outreach, Portland, at 503-229-5696 or call toll-free in Oregon at 1-800-452-4011; fax to 503-229-6762; or email to

 deqinfo@deq.state.or.us.
-Hearing impaired persons may call 711.
+People with hearing impairments may call 711.